 What is your mission as Comfy’s new COO?

 As COO, my mission is to connect the dots between our Go-to-Market teams to ensure we’re delivering the best possible Comfy experience to our customers.
-The key for success is figuring out how to pull all these teams together and create a situation where the whole is greater than the sum of its parts—is that how the phrase goes?
+The key to success is figuring out how to pull all these teams together and create a situation where the whole is greater than the sum of its parts—is that how the phrase goes?
 I always get that one wrong...but you know what I mean.

 We’re in this really exciting stage where we’ve had some great success, are growing quickly, and hearing a lot of demand from the market.
 We’re also very fortunate to have a team of incredibly smart, passionate individuals working hard to help us scale and deliver Comfy to as many people as possible.
 So my goal is to ensure that the GTM teams (sales, marketing, strategy, and customer success) are really cohesive, in part by encouraging everyone to, as I like to say, put on their “company hat.”
 In order to do that, it’s important to ensure every individual understands how the work they do contributes directly to the company goals.